MakeSchool-Tutorials/html-portfolio/P6-media-queries/content.md

 >    }
 > ```

 And now we have an almost fully responsive site!
 Nice work!
-Let's add one tiny thing to make the site on mobile look even better.
+Now let's expand our content and add some more pages to our website in the next part.